 We always try to enter a country without expectations and prejudices.
 In Uruguay or Paraguay that is easy because we really have no idea what to expect, but we have a lot of prejudices about America, all thanks to what we see on television.
-Are Americans really that fat and do they all have big cars?
+Are Americans really fat and do they all have big cars?
 Do they all have a gun and do they live in perfect houses?
 Have they never heard of Belgium and is America better than anything else?
 With all those prejudices we started our journey through America.
 Some are true, but one thing is certain.
 America surprises us every day.
-It is a country of extremes and absolutely not what we expect.
+It is a country of extremes and absolutely not what we expected.

-A number of cars stop at a gas station where very fat people get out, walking with a baby step.
+Some cars stop at a gas station, and very obese people get out, walking with a baby steps.
 People stumble inside and come out again with a hamburger and a big cup of soda, which they can top up for free.
 We see drive-in's everywhere, not just at fast-food restaurants, but also drive-in ATMs, drive-in car stores and drive-in liquor stores.
 At the supermarkets they are obliged to take a walk, although there is a series of scooters ready for people who are in really bad health, too fat mostly.
 We thought the people in Mexico are fat, but what we see here is extreme.
 The drive-in's of the fast food restaurants are always full at any time of the day.
 In Wallmart, the largest supermarket chain, half of the store consists of frozen foods, the rest consists of canned food and instant packages.
 The vegetable department is small and the bakery is tucked away in a corner.
 In small villages there are only small grocery stores or small stores at a gas station.
 The only thing you can get there is fried food and the Americans love it.
 We never see anyone on the street and the only people we see outside the house are mowing the lawn on a ride-on mower.
 It seems to be the most active hobby in the south.
 Only after ten days do we see children for the first time.
 One day Olivier calls out "Look there!"
 "What, where" Zoë looks surprised while looking for a deer or another animal.
 "No, someone is walking there," laughs Olivier.
 We see so few people on the street.
 It is no longer a joke, when we see people walking, we point them out.
 When we enter a village and have an hour lunch break, we see no one.
 We are the only one on the street.
-Cars move around us but the thick black glass keeps some eye contact outside the door.
+Cars move around us but the thick black glass prevents eye contact.
 No wonder people are as fat as they really do everything by car and eat so unhealthily.
 Americans are fat, yes, at least here in the south.

 We cycle along a quiet road in Texas and see a sign hanging on the fence.
 "If the dogs don't get you, I will" it says.
-Not much later we are at a traffic light and a large jeep with an old man stops next to us.
+Not much later we are waiting at a traffic light and a large jeep with an old man stops next to us.
 We take a look to the left and say hello.
 "How you’all doing" comes out with an unintelligible Texan accent.
 There is a large shotgun on the passenger seat next to him and the barrel almost comes out of the window.
 In our countries there is a sign ’no dogs' on the door of the town hall, here is a sign ‘no firearms'.
 People don't feel safe without a gun and many don't dare to go out without a gun in the car.
-One of our warmshower hosts in Texas lives in a beautiful home in one of the luxury neighborhoods.
+One of our hosts in Texas lives in a beautiful home in one of the luxury neighborhoods.
 "We had a big snake in the yard, but I shot it," he says proudly when we are just inside.
-Dave is a typical American, or are those too many prejudices?
-He is a big Trump fan, has a whole collection of guns, a BMW is a small car for him and Europe is the little brother of America.
+He is a stereotype of Texas, a Trump supporter, he has a whole collection of guns, a BMW is a small car for him and Europe is the little brother of America.
 When he talks about his work, we are surprised.
 He is a pastor of the local church.
 "We are baptists, we are not peaceful," he says with conviction.
 He proudly says that his church is guarded during a service with specially trained men.
 We test him with the shootings in the schools that we always see on television.
-"Every teacher should have a gun, that's much safer," is his convinced opinion.
+"Every teacher should have a gun, that's much safer," is his opinion.
 "Those democrats want the weapons out of America, but that will never happen," he convinces us.
 "This is America, people love guns!"
 We don't dare to drive up a driveway on a bicycle because everywhere are signs with forbidden access.
 Just asking for water seems life threatening in the knowledge that behind every door there are a few guns.
-It feels uncomfortable and people look at us suspiciously, until we clearly shout “Can we fill out bottles with tap water? " It is no longer worth the effort, if we already see someone in his garden, we feel like intruders.
-These days we get water from a gas station.
-Since we entered America, we have heard many more dangerous stories than in the whole of South America.
+It feels uncomfortable and people look at us suspiciously, until we clearly shout “Can we fill out bottles with tap water? " It is no longer worth the effort, if we already see someone in his yard, we feel like intruders.
+These days we get our water from a gas station.
+Since we entered the US, we have heard many more dangerous stories than in the whole of South America.
 The same Americans, on the other hand, cannot believe that we still live after South America.
 We begin to wonder if America is more "dangerous".
 A drunken fool and he will shoot you ‘by accident".
 It's mainly our fear towards guns that makes us think like this.
 We are not used to see them so often, everywhere in normal life.